Try going a day without sharing a story.

 End: The Resolution

-To give your stories more impact, try to make use of captivating visuals as well.
+One thing to note is that although using stories in presentations will provide more impact, try to make use of captivating visuals, as well.
 While your narrative is certainly the most important part of your presentation, visuals remain to be an effective way to enhance audience immersion.

 Let’s Take This A Bit Further…